 Outside of scope of this policy and procedures:

 - adults in custodial settings, that is prisons and approved premises.
 Prison governors and National Offender Management Services (NOMS) have responsibility for these arrangements (see Adult Safeguarding in Prison, NOMS).
-The SAB does however have a duty to assist prison governors on adult safeguarding matters;
+The Safeguarding Adults Board / Partnership does however have a duty to assist prison governors on adult safeguarding matters;

 - local authorities are required to assess for care and support needs of prisoners which take account of their wellbeing (see Factsheet 12: Prisoners and people in resident in approved premises, Department of Health and Social Care).
 Equally NHS England has a responsibility to commission health services delivered through offender health teams which contributes towards safeguarding offenders.